unboundsecurity/casp-express-deploy/casp-docker/README.md

 ```

 ## 1.7 Docker License
-See [here](https://docs.docker.com/docker-for-windows/opensource/) for informatoin about the Docker licensing.
+See [here](https://docs.docker.com/docker-for-windows/opensource/) for information about Docker licensing.